Head Forth Through North Central Arkansas' Rustic Tranquility

 In fact, North Central Arkansas fishing — especially on the cold-water segments of the White River — is one of the most popular tourist attractions in The Natural State.
-Anglers are lured here to catch blue-ribbon, brown and rainbow trout on the White and Little Red rivers as well as striped bass and walleye on Bull Shoals and Norfolk lakes.
-Fishing resorts like Gaston’s in Lakeview and Mountain Home are popular getaways.
+Anglers are lured here to catch trophy brown and rainbow trout on the White and Little Red rivers as well as striped bass and walleye on Bull Shoals and Norfolk lakes.
+Fishing resorts like Gaston’s White River Resort in Lakeview and Teal Point Resort on Lake Norfork in Mountain Home are popular getaways.
 Mountain Home, named the “Best Fishing Town in America” by Field & Stream, is one of the region’s largest cities, with 12,400 residents and service provided to more than 200,000 people in surrounding towns.

 The Buffalo National River is a big draw to the region.
-Kayakers, canoers, campers and trail-goers populate its banks year-round for spring’s flora, autumn’s foliage, winter’s frozen waterfalls and summer’s white water.
+Kayakers, canoers, campers and trail-goers populate its banks year-round for spring’s white water, autumn’s foliage, winter’s frozen waterfalls and summer’s cool floats.

-The pastoral towns along Arkansas Highway 65 in Searcy County are as beautiful as they are unique.
+The pastoral towns along U.S. Highway 65 in Searcy County are as beautiful as they are unique.
 The state’s prized elk population calls this area home, and it’s not because it’s the “Chocolate Roll Capital of the World” — although, that’s one reason Arkansans love to come here.
-In addition to eating a chocolate roll, visitors come to watch a movie at Kenda Drive-In theater in Marshall or see Gilbert, one of the U.S.’ smallest municipalities.
+Visitors come to watch a movie at Kenda Drive-In theater in Marshall or see Gilbert, one of the country’s smallest municipalities.
 The county also hosts unique events like the Arkansas State Championship Hillbilly Chili Cook-Off in Lakeview.